Bethany Lankin

 Up to four items could be added to the compare bar.
 A compare button brought users to the compare page.
 At any time, users could remove all items from the compare bar.

-Below is an example of the compare bar at the top of the page under the header on a product search results page.
+An example of the compare bar at the top of the page under the header on a product search results page.

 Collapsable and fixed

-Below is an example of how the fixed bar looks on the homepage.
+An example of how the fixed bar looks on the homepage.

 The Compare Page